-According to one of the participants, "At the beginning, hatching was without impediment.
-This was done by just taking a gravid female with a matured male.
+According to one of the participants, at the beginning, hatching was without impediment.
+This is done by just taking a gravid female with a matured male.
 Doing the needful, hatchlings will come out successfully by the second day.
 Matured eggs were selected based on our egg quality curve parameters.
 It is a parabolic graph.
 Immature or over mature eggs when hatched result in mortality.
-Spasmodic hatching still occurred despite the perfected practice.
+Spasmodic hatching still occurred despite our perfection.
 Instead of continuous success in hatching, hatchlings survival became spasmodic.
 Out of 10 hatchings, probably one or two will result in juvenile sales.
-This is about 10 or 20% hatching success rate, which is quite low."
+This is about 10 or 20% hatching success rate, which is quite low.
 Another participant reported that he had so many trials.
-"At times, 10-12 trials can be done but with only one successful outcome.
-That is about 10% success rate in inbreeding."
+At times, 10-12 trials can be done but eventually succeed in 1.
+That is about 10% success rate in inbreeding.

 Our observations remained the same in mortalities of hatchlings after yolk absorption.
-"Instead of the hatchlings to look robust after yolk absorption, they will appear needle-like, very thin, not feeding or feeding little.
+Instead of the hatchlings to look robust after yolk absorption, they will appear needle-like, very thin, not feeding or feeding little.
 Few will come up to swim while majority will be at the tank bottom even when they pass this stage.
 Their growth was slow.
-They were weak, and at other times another set will show some activities but no growth."
-"This made us to coin the term "Asymptomatic Third Week Syndrome (ATWS) of Clarias fry."
+They were weak at times another set will show some activities but no growth.
+This made us to coin asymptomatic third week syndrome ATWS of Clarias fry.
 Even at juvenile stage, they could be weak and show stunted growth.
 Some might even reduce in size, dry up so to say.
-"When sold to fish farmers, percentage runt is always high at the end of the culture period, no matter the quality of culture given thereby impacting on our income."
+When sold to fish farmers, percentage runt is always high at the end of the culture period, no matter the quality of culture given thereby impacting on our income.